borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 </figure>
 <br />

-In order to work with all the previous objects we mentioned -rotation matrices, rigid-body transformations, quaternions-, we need to define some basic operations that resemble the vector case that allows us to generalize the framework.
-These concepts [have been discussed in previous posts](https://gtsam.org/notes/GTSAM-Concepts.html) at the implementation level:

-1. **Composition**: How to compose 2 objects from the same manifold, with associativity properties.
-It is similar to the *addition* operation for vectors.
-2. **Between**: Computes the difference between 2 objects from the same manifold.
-Similar to a *subtraction* operation.
-3. **Identity**: An identity operator under the composition/between.
-4. **Inverse**: An element that when composed with its inverse becomes the identity.
-5. **Local**: An operation that maps elements from the manifold to the tangent space.
-6. **Retract or retraction**: The opposite operation: mapping from the tangent space back to the manifold.

-The first 4 are basic properties we need to define a [**group**](https://en.wikipedia.org/wiki/Group_(mathematics)).
-In fact, the *between* operation is simply a by-product of having the composition, inverse and identity well-defined.
-We can also notice that they are operations we already used before in this post when working with rigid-body matrices.
-The only difference is that now we defined them in a more general way.

-Some authors define special operators to refer to composition/between operations, such as *box-plus* $\boxplus$ for *composition* and *box-minus* $\boxminus$ for *between* as done by [Hertzberg et al.](https://arxiv.org/abs/1107.1119) and [Blanco-Claraco](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.468.5407&rep=rep1&type=pdf) for general manifolds, and [Bloesch et al.](https://arxiv.org/abs/1606.05285) and the [Kindr library](https://github.com/ANYbotics/kindr) for rotations.
-However, composition can be still defined from the *left* or the *right* side because **composition is associative but is not distributive**.
-This is the same problem we described before when talking about reference frames and how to add small increments with the _left_ and _right_ hand conventions, since both are valid depending on our decisions or other authors.
-While we can be clear about our own decisions, it is important to be aware of the definitions of each author because sometimes are not clearly stated.
-[Solà et al](https://arxiv.org/abs/1812.01537) for example make the difference explicit by defining *left-*$\oplus$ and *right-*$\oplus$ for composition using *left-hand convention* or *right-hand convention* respectively, but we need to be careful to recognize each other's choices.

-**We recall again that in GTSAM and the rest of this post we use the _right_ convention** (*pun intended*), because we represent our quantities with respect to a fixed world frame $W$ and the increments are defined with respect to the base frame $B$.

-#### Local and retract
-Regarding the last 2 properties, **local** and **retract** operations are the key to work with manifolds.
 As we briefly mentioned before, objects such as rotation matrices and rigid-body transformations are difficult to manipulate in the estimation framework because they are matrices.
 A 3D rotation matrix $\mathbf{R}$ represents 3 orientations with respect to a reference frame but, in raw terms, they are using 9 values to do so, which seems to *overparametrize* the object.
 However, the constraints that define a rotation matrix -and consequently the manifold- such as orthonormality $$\mathbf{R}^{T}\mathbf{R} = \mathbf{I}$$ and $$\text{det}(\mathbf{R}) = 1$$ make the inherent dimensionality of the rotation still 3.
 Interestingly, this is exactly the dimensionality of the tangent spaces that can be defined over the manifold.

+**That is what makes working with manifolds so convenient**: All the constraints that are part of the definition of the object are naturally handled, and we can work in local (tangent) vector spaces using their *inherent* dimension.
+The same happens for rigid-body transformations (6 dimensions represented by a 16 elements matrix), quaternions (3 orientations represented by a 4D vector), **and even objects that are not groups, such as calibration matrices** (`Cal3`, 5 elements embeded in a $3\times3$ matrix).

+In order to work with manifolds, we need to define 2 operations, which are the key to transform objects between them and the tangent spaces:

+1. **Local**: An operation that maps elements from the manifold to the tangent space.
+2. **Retract or retraction**: The opposite operation: mapping from the tangent space back to the manifold.

 <a name="manifold_local"></a>